mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

-## Use another compatible BERT model (for example from the Hugging Face Hub)
+## Optional: use another compatible BERT model (for example from the Hugging Face Hub)

 You can manually download some compatible BERT models and use them with the MLPerf inference benchmark via CM as follows.